sbalmt/xcheme/documents/operators.md

 #### Append operator

-The `append` operator is a unary operator used to append a new node in the AST when evaluating its operand as `true`.
+The `append` operator is a unary operator used to attach a new node into the last AST child for the given directions when evaluating its operand as `true`.

 Syntax: